goudreinette/blog/source/posts/2017-03-18-writing-a-lisp.md

 ---
 title: Writing a Lisp
+tags:
-tags: Writing a Lisp, Haskell
+    - Writing a Lisp
+    - Haskell
 ---

 I've been working on my first general purpose programming language last week, guided by the books SICP and Write Yourself a Scheme in 48 Hours.